you0708/volatility/README.md

 # Volatility
 Volatility Framework (http://www.volatilityfoundation.org/) related stuff

+## create_plugin
+A small script to initialize Volatility plugin for malware detection.

 ## vol_vm.py
 A simple wrapper to analyze vmem files with Volatility Framework.
 Tested on macOS + VMware Fusion.
 This might be useful for malware analyst.